 Ever submitted restroom drawings that passed plan check—but failed on-site inspection because the door clipped the clearance or required too much force to open?

 It’s one of the most common accessibility issues in commercial construction.
-So, what exactly affects a bathroom’s ADA compliance, and how can we ensure both function and code go well?
+So, what handicap bathroom requirements exactly affect ADA compliance, and how can we ensure both function and code go well?

 handicap bathroom requirements